radiobillm/DakotaSim/Table.md

 For aesthetics and easier troubleshooting I took time for the component layout above and under the table and designed and printed holders for power supplies, USB hubs, and HDMI adapters.

+## LED Dimmer
 ![LED Dimmer and Compass Arduino](images/dimmer.jpg)

-A printed box with lid houses an Arduino Pro Micro and compass stepper motor driver plus a dimmer connected to the compass and under-glare shelf lighting.
+A printed box with lid mounted on the back of the panel houses an Arduino Pro Micro and compass stepper motor driver plus a dimmer connected to the compass and under-glare shelf lighting.
 A hydra end from the 12V power supply powers the dimmer.